miekg/gitopper/README.md

 ## Quick Start

 - Compile the gitopper binary: `go build`
-- Install grafana OSS version from the their website (just using this as a test case, nothing special here)
 - Generate an toy SSH key: `ssh-keygen -t ed25519` and make it write to an `id_ed25519_gitopper` file.
 - Put the path to the *PUBLIC* key (ending in .pub) in the `[keys]` section in config.toml
-- Start as root: `sudo ./gitopper -c config.toml -h grafana.atoom.net`
+- Start as root: `sudo ./gitopper -c config.toml -h localhost`

 And things should work then.
-I.e. in /etc/grafana you should see the content of the *miekg/blah-origin* repository.
+I.e. in /etc/prometheus you should see the content of the *miekg/gitopper-config* repository.

-The checked out git repo in /tmp/grafana-server should _only_ contain the grafana directory thanks to the sparse checkout.
-Changes made to the `crap` subdir in that repo do not trigger a grafana restart (not even sure grafana actually needs a restart).
+The checked out git repo in /tmp/prometheus should _only_ contain the prometheus directory thanks to the sparse checkout.
+Changes made to the `crap` subdir in that repo do not trigger a prometheus reload.

 Then with cmd/gitopperctl/gitopperctl you can query the server:

 ~~~
 ./gitopperctl -i <path-to-your-key> list service @localhost
 #  SERVICE     HASH                                     STATE  INFO  CHANGED
-0  grafana-server  606eb576c1b91248e4c1c4cd0d720f27ac0deb70 OK           Fri, 18 Nov 2022 09:14:52 UTC
+0  prometheus  606eb576c1b91248e4c1c4cd0d720f27ac0deb70 OK           Fri, 18 Nov 2022 09:14:52 UTC
 ~~~

 ## Services